Prickly Lettuce

 • Cattle that exclusively graze on young Prickly Lettuce have been reported to develop pulmonary emphysema.
 However, mature or dried younger plants appear to be non-toxic.

-Learn to identify Prickly Lettuce: use the images presented in this profile page to learn how to identify Prickly Lettuce.
+Learn to identify Prickly Lettuce: use the images presented on this profile page.

-What to do if you spot it: You can report any Prickly Lettuce sighting by clicking here.
+What to do if you spot it: you can report any Prickly Lettuce sighting by visiting our reporting page.

 • Regularly monitor properties for weed infestations.